 - Moisture retention — Humidity is essential to maintaining a leaf-tailed gecko’s health and preventing/managing stress.

 - Digestibility — Although Uroplatus are adept hunters, there is a risk of ingesting a mouthful of substrate if they miss their target.

 - Softness — Uroplatus dive for their prey.
 If the ground is hard, they can potentially severely injure themselves on impact.
 Furthermore, Uroplatus skin is thin and soft, so substrates with sharp edges can also cause injury.

 The best leaf-tailed gecko substrates meet these requirements.
-Keep in mind that juveniles and species under 10-15g are particularly in danger of impaction, and are best kept on paper towels for their safety.
+Keep in mind that juveniles are particularly in danger of impaction, and are best kept on paper towels as a precaution.

 Substrates to Avoid

 Some keepers argue that loose substrates should be never be used, due to the risk for impaction in geckos of any size.
 These claims should be taken with a grain of salt, as larger geckos are more capable of safely passing ingested particles with proper husbandry.
 However, there are some substrates that pose too great a risk, even with precautions in place.